All Thayer News

 The Innovation Program reflects Dartmouth's commitment to serving humanity through engineering and addresses the nation's need for people with both technical and entrepreneurial expertise.
 "Society needs more than technical skill from engineering graduates today," says Joe Helble, Professor and Dean of Engineering at Dartmouth.
 "We need graduates with the ability to apply those skills to solve society's most pressing problems in critical areas such as energy, communications, the environment, and medicine."

 Implementation of the Program was made possible, in part, by the generous gifts of two Dartmouth families.
 The William F. Holekamp '70 Family has made a gift to the Innovation Program, part of which will establish the Holekamp Family Fellowship for doctoral candidates in the Program.
-Free from the constraints of federally funded research, Holekamp Fellows will be able to pursue innovative solutions to real-world problems, particularly in Thayer School's three research focus areas: Engineering in Medicine, Energy Technologies, and Complex Systems.
+Free from the constraints of federally funded research, Holekamp Fellows will be able to pursue innovative solutions to real-world problems.

-Innovation Program participants in the area of Energy Technologies will be eligible to apply for funding through a new Energy Challenge Initiative.
+Innovation Program participants in the research area of energy will be eligible to apply for funding through a new Energy Challenge Initiative.
 This initiative is made possible by the generous contribution of an anonymous alumnus and his family.
 The goal is to provide seed funding to student and faculty research projects that address the challenges of global climate change.

 Support for the Energy Challenge Initiative will be awarded competitively, and applications will also be invited from students at all levels—undergraduate through the doctoral level—as well as from faculty.
 Senior honors students supported by the Energy Challenge Initiative will be known as Sonnerup Fellows in honor of the many contributions to students made by Professor Emeritus Bengt Sonnerup.